equivalent/scrapbook2/archive/blogs/2014-04-rspec-performance-improvement-with-before-all.md

 each `it` statement will work with those resources without more Database calls.

+One thing to remmember is that you may need to wipe your database after this particular spec description/context finish so that next spec context wont have database records created in this instance ( look at the `after(:all)` block ).

 Keywords: Rails 4, Ruby 2, RSpec, before all, after all, test-suite, TDD